iechor/docs/content/compose/compose-file/05-services.md

 ## configs

-Configs allow services to adapt their behaviour without the need to rebuild a Docker image.
+Configs allow services to adapt their behaviour without the need to rebuild a iEchor image.
 Services can only access configs when explicitly granted by the `configs` attribute.
 Two different syntax variants are supported.

 Compose reports an error if `config` doesn't exist on the platform or isn't defined in the